SPONSORED SCIENTIFIC RESEARCH PROGRAM

 was conducted over a six month period by the International Food Allergy Association under the direction of its president, Dr. Eileen Yoder, PhD.
 Her results documented that in her tests of 100 people suffering from significant wheat sensitivities; nearly 70% showed a lower test score for KAMUT®

-It is not only those suffering with sensitivities or health problems that have experienced positive results eating KAMUT® Brand products.
-On the opposite side of the spectrum, very healthy and fit professional and amateur athletes who know of no sensitivities or other problems related to eating modern wheat have reported enhanced athletic performance and quicker recovery after strenuous workouts when they have integrated KAMUT® Brand products into their diets.
-We have already seen at least four major soccer teams in Italy replacing some or all of a modern wheat diet with a diet of KAMUT® Brand foods.
-There are also reports from many countries that those training for and participating in marathons and triathlons as well as a myriad of other endurance sports feel a difference in their training and performance when they are eating a KAMUT® Brand wheat based diet.
+It is not only those suffering with sensitivities or health problems that have experienced positive results eating KAMUT® brand khorasan products.
+On the opposite side of the spectrum, very healthy and fit professional and amateur athletes who know of no sensitivities or other problems related to eating modern wheat have reported enhanced athletic performance and quicker recovery after strenuous workouts when they have integrated KAMUT® khorasan products into their diets.
+We have already seen at least four major soccer teams in Italy replacing some or all of a modern wheat diet with a diet of KAMUT® khorasan foods.
+There are also reports from many countries that those training for and participating in marathons and triathlons as well as a myriad of other endurance sports feel a difference in their training and performance when they are eating a KAMUT® khorasan wheat based diet.

 Besides the first successful study conducted by the International Food Allergy Association mentioned above, we looked at several other areas for information either with our own sponsored research or by following the work of others.
 The major topics of study and interest for us were the following: A. Nutritional analysis of the grain, B. Glycemic Index (GI) of bread, pasta and cereals, C. Gluten characterization studies and D. Digestibility studies of pasta.